Skip to main content

 SRE measures a system’s performance using three Service Level Commitments.

-1) Service level agreements (SLAs)
+1) Service Level Agreements (SLAs)

 SLA is a documented agreement between a client and a service provider, mainly what services a service provider will offer and the standard.